Germany–Myanmar relations: Relations since 2012

-There have efforts to revive the partnership since 2012, after it was restricted for several years by EU sanctions.
+There have been efforts to revive the partnership since 2012, after it was restricted for several years by EU sanctions.

 Rising economic ties

 From February 9 to 12, 2014, Joachim Gauck became the first German president to visit Myanmar since 1986.
 Among other things, Gauck met with President Thein Sein and opposition leader Aung San Suu Kyi.
 During the German president's visit, an agreement regarding Myanmar's old debts was also signed.
 "The bilateral agreement settles the debts in arrears as of the end of 2012, amounting to about 1.1 billion euros, of which 50 percent will be forgiven.
 The remaining 50 percent, or about 542 million euros, will be deferred and is to be repaid between 2020 and 2027."
 The background to this agreement was the Paris Club's decision on the multilateral debt settlement in January 2013.

 Since 2011, trade between Germany and Myanmar has been slowly picking up.
 Thus, there is a high demand for German products, especially in the field of mechanical engineering, electrical engineering, as well as chemical products and pharmaceuticals.
 Germany imports mainly garments and foodstuffs; in addition, imports of raw materials, such as wood, as well as processed gemstones are becoming increasingly important for foreign trade statistics.
 More and more large, German companies are discovering the Myanmar market for themselves, with Henkel, the drug manufacturer Stada, and Adidas, among others, producing in Myanmar as of 2014.